 How do you make wood last longer in the ground?

-To make wood last longer there are no shortcuts the wood has to be protected with a good sealer or some other sort of treatment.
+To make wood last longer there are no shortcuts the wood has to be protected with a good wood preservative and a sealer.

 The industrial option is usually pressure-treating ground contact lumber.